 The Office of the Interconnection shall review the registration and data submitted therein for completeness, and verify that the DER Aggregator meets the eligibility criteria for participation in the DER Aggregator Participation Model, as defined under the PJM Tariff and Operating Agreement and Manuals.
-The DER Aggregator shall only submit a registration for Component DERs that are under contract for the term of the registration, and only one DER Aggregator may operate Component DERs at a specific location.
+The DER Aggregator shall only submit a registration for Component DER that are under contract for the term of the registration, and only one DER Aggregator may operate Component DER at a specific location.
 The Office of the Interconnection shall notify the appropriate electric distribution company of the DER Aggregator’s registration through the appropriate PJM system.
-A single registration shall only be comprised of individual Component DERs in the same electric distribution company, Transmission Zone, and pricing point unless otherwise noted below.
-Upon receipt of notification by the Office of the Interconnection, the electric distribution company may, within 60 days, review and verify the registration and the following information contained therein:
+A single registration shall only be comprised of individual Component DER in the same state, electric distribution company, Transmission Zone, and pricing point unless otherwise noted below.
+Upon receipt of notification by the Office of the Interconnection, the electric distribution company may, within 60 calendar days, review and verify, as applicable, the registration and the following information contained therein:

-Operational and physical characteristics, including an inventory of the individual Component DERs’ location-specific capability to reduce load and/or produce electricity;
+Operational and physical characteristics, including an inventory of the individual Component DER location-specific capability to reduce load and/or produce electricity;

-The specific PJM markets that the DER Aggregation Resource plans to participate in and associated term of duration for participation;
+The specific PJM markets in which the DER Aggregation Resource plans to participate in and associated term of duration for participation;

-;
+DER;

-The electric distribution company account number and related information, as defined in the PJM Manuals;
+The electric distribution company customer account number(s) and related information, as defined in the PJM Manuals;

-Participation of the Component DERs in an electric distribution company’s retail program does not preclude participation of the Component DERs in the energy, capacity, and/or ancillary services markets of PJM;
+Participation of the Component DER in an electric distribution company’s retail program at the time of registration, and whether such participation precludes participation of the Component DER in the energy, capacity, and/or ancillary services markets of PJM, and as defined in the PJM Manuals;

+Component DER that participate in a net energy metering retail program may only participate in the PJM ancillary services markets.

 The DER Aggregator’s participation in the PJM energy, capacity, and/or ancillary service markets complies with the rules and regulations of any applicable Relevant Electric Retail Regulatory Authority;

-The Relevant Electric Retail Regulatory Authority allows the participation of any applicable Component DERs that are also end-use customers of an electric distribution company, in accordance with the provisions of Tariff, Attachment K-Appendix, section 1.4C(g), and Operating Agreement, Schedule 1, section 1.4C(g)
+The Relevant Electric Retail Regulatory Authority allows the participation of any applicable Component DER that are also end-use customers of an electric distribution company, in accordance with the provisions of Tariff, Attachment K-Appendix, section 1.4C(g), and Operating Agreement, Schedule 1, section 1.4C(g)

-The participation of the Component DERs in the PJM energy, capacity, and/or ancillary service markets does not pose a threat to the reliable and safe operation of the distribution system, individually or in aggregate.
+The participation of the Component DER in the PJM energy, capacity, and/or ancillary service markets do not pose a threat to the reliable and safe operation of the distribution system, the public, or electric distribution company personnel.